-The leader vs. the follower (who’s more important?)
+The leader vs. the executer (who’s more important?)

 Successful companies all have one thing in common: They strategically and effectively optimize their workforce.